neuro-inc/neuro-flow/examples/demo-jobs/README.md

 # Example of interactive jobs config

+1. Make sure that the `neuro-extras` package is installed: clone https://github.com/neuromation/neuro-extras and `pip install -e .` from that project's root.

-1. Make sure that `neuro-flow` is installed: `pip install -e .` from the project's root.
+2. Make sure that the `neuro-flow` package is installed: `pip install -e .` from this project's root.

-2. Change current dir to this or any nested folder:
+3. Change current dir to this or any nested folder:

 ```
 cd examples/demo-jobs
 ```

-3. Create remote directories:
+4. Create remote directories:
 ```
 neuro-flow mkvolumes
 ```